cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ## Try it out

 If you have not done so already, now is a good time to make sure everything is working so far.
-Make sure you have Docker running, and in the console, run:
+Start up Docker, and in the console, run:

 ```sh
 yarn start-prereqs